kpumuk/meta-tags/README.md

 ## Ruby on Rails

-MetaTags main branch fully supports Ruby on Rails 5.1+, and is tested against all major Rails releases up to 7.1.
+The MetaTags main branch fully supports Ruby on Rails 5.1+ and is tested against all major Ruby on Rails releases.

-Ruby versions older than 2.7 are no longer officially supported.
+> ![NOTE]

-_Please note_ that we no longer support Ruby versions older than 2.6.0 and Ruby on Rails older than 5.1, because they reached their [End of Life](https://endoflife.date/ruby).
+> Please note that we no longer support Ruby versions older than 2.7 and Ruby on Rails older than 5.1 since they reached their [End of Life](https://endoflife.date/ruby).

 ## Installation